Table of Contents

 Bitdefender VPN is a virtual private network service that encrypts your internet connection and routes it through secure servers around the world.
 This hides your real IP address and makes it harder for websites, advertisers, and potential snoopers to track what you’re doing online.

-Bitdefender VPN is available as a standalone product, but that’s not my recommendation based on my testing and use.
+Bitdefender VPN is available as a standalone product, but based on my testing, I don’t recommend it as a standalone product.
 It only makes sense to me when bundled with Bitdefender Premium Security, where you get both the antivirus protection and unlimited VPN in one integrated package at a better overall value.

 How Does Bitdefender VPN Work?